 Publish your absence policy

-If you have already have an absence policy, remind your employees where to find it, and of its most important points, if absenteeism starts to spiral out of control.
+If you already have an absence policy, remind your employees where to find it, and of its most important points, if absenteeism starts to spiral out of control.

 Track absences